reposense/RepoSense/docs/UserGuide.md

     - Week
 - Since & Until : the date range for the ramp charts display.
 - Reverse : checkbox.
-  - Reverse the order of ramp charts display.
+  - If checked, the display order of the authors will be reversed.
 - Group : checkbox.
-  - If checked, authors that have contributed to the same repository and branch will be displayed next to each other.
+  - If checked, authors from the same team<sup>1</sup> will be grouped together.
-  - This overrides the sort function.
+  - This has precedence over the `sort by` filter; the `sort by` filter will only change display order of the authors under the same team<sup>1</sup>.
 - Bookmark :
   - The URL changes according to the toolbar configuration.
   - You can restore your settings by bookmarking the url (using browser functionality) for revisiting later.

+<sup>1 Team: authors in the same organization, repository and branch.
+The team name will correspondingly be in the format: *ORGANIZATION_REPOSITORY_BRANCH*</sup>

 ### Chart Panel
 The `Chart Panel` contains two type of indicators: